tnyeanderson/pixie/README.md

 - [x] Web interface & HTTP API
 - [x] Chainload iPXE boot image generator
 - [x] Upload/manage scripts and boot images
+- [x] Add scripts, cloud configs, and images in bulk directly from the filesystem
 - [x] Devices which try to network boot are added to the database
 - [x] Assign a default boot script
 - [x] Assign scripts to devices